davidswinegar/Ping/README.md

 ### Deployment:
 * Ensure that MongoDB is running on the default localhost location
-* Elevate to su ('sudo su') and run 'run.sh' to start the server
+* Elevate to su ('sudo su') and run 'run.sh' to start the server ** Note that this runs the server on root - a bad idea, but necessary to access ports 80 and 443.
+A solution using iptables would be much more secure.
+Note that this doesn't have much more than toy security (no sanitization of database inputs, for example) and shouldn't be relied upon in an actual production environment.

 ### License:
 Licensed under the MIT license : http://opensource.org/licenses/MIT